wealdtech/chaind/README.md

   - Teku: must be run in [archive mode](https://docs.teku.consensys.net/en/latest/Reference/CLI/CLI-Syntax/#data-storage-mode) to allow `chaind` to obtain historical data
   - Prysm: beacon committee information is not available.
 Run `chaind` with `--beacon-committees.enable=false` to disabled fetching this information
   - Lighthouse: beacon committee information is not available.
 Run `chaind` with `--beacon-committees.enable=false` to disabled fetching this information

+## Upgrading `chaind`
+`chaind` should upgrade automatically from earlier versions.
+Note that the upgrade process can take a long time to complete, especially where data needs to be refetched or recalculated.  `chaind` should be left to complete the upgrade, to avoid the situation where additional fields are not fully populated.
+If this does occur then `chaind` can be run with the options `--blocks.start-slot=0 --blocks.refetch=true` to force `chaind` to refetch all blocks.

 ## Configuring `chaind`
 The minimal requirements for `chaind` are references to the database and beacon node, for example: